-At the start of play, three players will deposit their bets into a betting box on the table.
+When Blackjack play commences, three players will deposit their bets into a betting box on the table.
 Players can bet in different boxes on one table, but cannot place multiple bets in a synonymous box or play at different tables at the same time.

 Each box is dealt two respective cards, which are placed face up for the players to see.
-The dealer’s first card is also dealt face up and immediately a second card is dealt to the dealer, face down – the dealer will glance at the card, without the players being aware of its value, unless it makes the dealers hand a Blackjack.
-In this circumstance, the dealer will say aloud, Blackjack!
+The dealer’s first card is also dealt face up and a second card is immediately dealt to the dealer, face down – the dealer will glance at the card, without the players being aware of its value, unless it makes the dealers hand a Blackjack.
+In this circumstance, the dealer will say Blackjack! aloud.

 To win money, the player’s goal is to produce a hand of cards that will have a point total higher than the dealer’s hand, without exceeding 21.
 If the number 21 is exceeded, it’s called a bust and you lose the round.
 In a bust, all the bets are immediately taken away.
 When the dealer busts, all the remaining players hands win.
 If the dealer doesn’t bust then all the remaining hands, whose point total is higher than the dealer’s, will win and the hands that are lower will lose.